Integrating Azure for Provisioning

 - Map the incoming attributes using the procedure explained in User mapping.

-- Add SCIM token to tenant policy using this procedure: Adding SCIM Token to Policy.
+- Add SCIM token to tenant policy using the procedure listed in Adding SCIM Token to Tenant Policy section.
 Recreated token also needs to be added to the tenant SCIM policy.

 Adding SCIM Token to Tenant Policy

 - Search and select TenantSCIMPolicy from the list of policies.

 - Enter the following on Edit Policy page: